Enjoy this list of the best young adult dystopian books you’ve ever heard of. Plus, some you haven’t!

 Shatter Me by Tahereh Mafi

-Juliette has never fought for herself before.
-But when she’s reunited with the one person who ever cared about her, she finds a strength she never knew she had.
+Despite her power, Juliette has never wanted to harm anyone.
+When she is reunited with the one person who ever cared about her, she finds a strength she never knew she had.

 Steelheart by Brandon Sanderson

 When his father is murdered, David dedicates his life to revenge.

 David’s father is murdered by a man with incredible power.
 But just because Steelheart can bend metal and stop bullets, doesn’t stop David from seeking revenge.
 These beings have destroyed the city with their abilities and their lust for power.